awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.FaultInjectionQueries.md

 This fault injection query takes one of the following crash types:
 + **`'instance'`—** A crash of the PostgreSQL\-compatible database for the Amazon Aurora instance is simulated\.
-+ **`'dispacher'`—**A crash of the dispatcher on the master instance for the Aurora DB cluster is simulated\.
++ **`'dispacher'`—**A crash of the dispatcher on the writer instance for the Aurora DB cluster is simulated\.
 The *dispatcher* writes updates to the cluster volume for an Amazon Aurora DB cluster\.
 + **`'node'`—**A crash of both the PostgreSQL\-compatible database and the dispatcher for the Amazon Aurora instance is simulated\.

 The crash type is not case sensitive\.